signalkraft/mypyllant-component/README.md

 * Control operating modes, target temperature, and presets such as holiday more or quick veto
 * Track sensor information of devices, such as temperature, humidity, operating mode, energy usage, or energy efficiency
 * See diagnostic information, such as the current heating curve, flow temperature, or water pressure
+* Custom services to set holiday mode or quick veto temperature overrides, and their duration

 ## Installation